Lake Ridge, Virginia

 Encourages Troop Leadership Training within the Troop and at the council and national levels.

 Reports to the Troop Committee at each meeting.

 Responsible for procurement and maintenance of troop equipment.
 Duties:

-- Work closely with Scoutmaster, SPL, and Quartermaster to ensure proper equipment is available for each outing.
+Work closely with Scoutmaster, SPL, and Quartermaster to ensure the proper equipment is available for each outing.

 Promote the pursuit of the 12th point of the scout law "A scout is reverent".
 Duties:

 Provides a spiritual tone for troop meetings and activities.